 Equally unacceptable in the just war tradition are wars waged for the benefit of a foreign population (what we sometimes call “humanitarian intervention”) in the absence of a wrong.
 Even the best intentions do not justify coercing people who do not want assistance.
 Vitoria was the first theorist to establish this requirement.
 In the sixteenth century, the Spanish crown’s supporters claimed it had the right to conquer the New World’s indigenous tribes in order to enlighten them with Christianity and improve their system of government.
 Vitoria, in contrast, argued that unless a population commits a wrong worthy of punishment or relinquishes its powers willingly, its rights to self-rule and property cannot be violated.
 This stance was maintained by future just war thinkers, including Michael Walzer, who writes regarding interventions, “As with individuals, so with sovereign states: there are things we cannot do to them, even for their own ostensible good.”
 For political actors in the US, this rules out domestic “campaigns” waged against a certain demographic under the pretext of furthering that group’s good.
 (The “war on smoking” is a potential, albeit controversial, example of such a campaign.)
 Unless a wrong has been committed, such behavior ought to be considered mere paternalism.

-Finally, because the just war tradition requires an antecedent wrong in order for a war to be just, so too does it require that the agent committing that wrong be capable of moral freedom and responsibility.
+Finally, because the just war tradition requires an antecedent wrong in order for a war to be just, so too does it require that the agent committing that wrong possess moral freedom and responsibility.
 In other words, the just war tradition regards both sides in any conflict as possessing moral agency.
 This throws considerable doubt on the practice, now commonplace in the US, of declaring war on inanimate objects and abstract concepts, from poverty to drugs to the coronavirus.
 From the perspective of the just war tradition, waging war against something with no moral agency is impossible––that is simply not what war is.
 In the context of domestic politics, the practice of declaring war on objects and concepts serves an understandable set of purposes: it raises the stakes of individual policy decisions, centralizes power in executives’ hands, and encourages action over deliberation.
 Moreover, it provides the moral clarity of dealing with “enemies,” “winners,” and “losers.”
 But in fact, all these purposes are morally ambiguous and potentially harmful.
 For example, the use of the war metaphor with respect to cancer has been shown to damage patients.
 Such consequences, often unintended but serious nonetheless, can be avoided by restricting the use of the war metaphor to more appropriate circumstances.

 We can now see that the requirement of just cause, far from being overly broad, probably illegitimates a significant amount of what goes on in our domestic politics.
 What, then, does a convincing claim of just cause look like in America today?
 Laying out one’s good goals or defending the expediency of one’s actions is not enough.
 To claim just cause, the party declaring “war” must identify a genuine political wrong committed by an opposing party, one composed of human beings with moral agency.